ZhuoCaooo/multiclass-traffic-assignment/Traffic-Assignment-Frank-Wolfe-2021-main/README.md

  # Acknowledgments

-* This work is based on [Traffic-Assignment](https://github.com/prameshk/Traffic-Assignment).
-I focused on fixing this implementation and extending it to pluggable cost functions and user optimal flows.
+* This work is based on [Traffic-Assignment](https://github.com/prameshk/Traffic-Assignment). and MatteoBettini/Traffic-Assignment-Frank-Wolfe-2021.
+I focused on implementation of multiclass traffic assignments based on the work from precursors.
-* All the networks I used for testing the correctness of the algorithm are available at [TransportationNetworks](https://github.com/bstabler/TransportationNetworks).
+* All the networks used for testing the correctness of the algorithm are available at [TransportationNetworks](https://github.com/bstabler/TransportationNetworks).
+* further implementation and development will keep uploading as the record of my thesis study in UNSW.